oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### productUnitExpression

-Defines an expression to calculate a product unit code to which apply the rule
+Defines an expression to calculate a product unit code to which the price rule applies

 #### create, update